open-eid/SiVa/docs/siva/v2/systemintegrators_guide.md

 ## Deploying

-### System requirements

-Following are the minimum requirements to build and deploy a SiVa webapps as a service:

-* Java 8 or above Oracle JVM is supported
-* Git version control system version 1.8 or above is recommended
-* Minimum 2 GB of RAM.
-Recommended at least 4 GB of RAM
-* Minimum 1 processor core
-* Open internet connection
-* 1GB of free disk space
-* Supported operating system is Ubuntu 14.04 LTS

 ### OPTION 1 - starting webapps from command line
 SiVa project compiles **3 fat executable JAR** files that You can run after successfully building the